campanam/RatesTools/doc/ruby_scripts.md

 Here we document the usage and functions of the Ruby scripts included in the RatesTools package.

 ## calc_denovo_mutation_rate.rb
 The calc_denovo_mutation_rate.rb script calculates the genomic de novo mutation (DNM) rate from a multi-individual all-sites VCF.
 The script can optionally perform block bootstrapping to estimate the confidence interval for the estimated DNM rates.
 All individuals that are not specified as either the 'sire' or 'dam' are assumed to be offspring of the specified individuals.
+Results are printed to STDOUT.

 Basic usage is: `calc_denovo_mutation_rate.rb [options]`.
 Help is available using `calc_denovo_mutation_rate.rb -h`.

 The following calc_denovo_mutation_rate.rb options are available:
 `-i, --input [FILE]`: Input VCF (Required).
+Files with the final extension '.gz' are assumed to be gzip-compressed.
 `-s, --sire [NAME]`: Sire's name in VCF (Required).
 `-d, --dam [NAME]`: Dam's name in VCF (Required).
 `--parhom`: Require parents to be homozygous at candidate DNM sites.
 Parental heterozygosity forces the candidate site(s) to be discarded.